 Use wood glue and binder clips to clamp the first floor flush to the wooden sheet.

 Adding furniture gliders to the bottom of the legs makes it easier to slide the dollhouse on the floor, the same as with furniture.

-Remeber that long, thin legs will be supporting a larger top, that is incredibly lightweight, so the ossibility of tipping over is always present.
-Once the dollhouse is filled with heavy furniture, tipping over is greatly increased, especially when trying to open the front panel of the dollhouse.
+Remember that long, thin legs will be supporting a larger top, that is incredibly lightweight, so the possibility of the dollhouse tipping over is always present.
+Once the dollhouse is filled with heavy furniture, this possibility greatly increases, especially when trying to open the front panel of the dollhouse.